hhelgason/CSE599-DL-final-project/index.md

 Model training was performed on Google Colab.

 ### Model setup
+The models were trained on all 10 basins simultaniously.

 Two model classes of the NeuralHydrology library were tested, the CudaLSTM (a network that uses the standard PyTorch LSTM implementation) and an entity-aware LSTM model (EA-LSTM).
 The EA-LSTM ingests static attributes of the watersheds and uses these attributes to compute the input gate activations.
 In this study, the glaciated area of each basin was used as a static attribute.

 The model training was run for 50 epochs.
 The following hyperparameters of the model were kept fixed in all runs: